einarj03/Hydrone_Code/LabTest/README (instructions).md

 The dynamic load location should look similar to the following:
 /dev/cu.usbmodem1411

-Copy and paste these into the flow_device_location and the dynaLoad_location variables respectively.
+3. Open the LabLogger.py file.
+Copy and paste the locations you found in Terminal into the flow_device_location and the dynaLoad_location variables respectively.
 Be sure not to accidentally delete the quotation marks.

+4. Save the file.

-3. Change directory into the folder with the file:
+5. Go back into Terminal.
+Change directory into the folder with the file:
->> cd Desktop/Hydrone_Code(master)/LabTest/
+>> cd Desktop/Hydrone_Code-master/LabTest/

-4. Run the code:
+6. Run the code:
 >> sudo python LabLogger.py

 5. Type in your computer password if prompted to do so